 - Trace and recover debts

 - Make sure that we tell you about relevant offers.

 We will go on sharing your personal information with CRAs for as long as you are a member.
 This will include details about your settled accounts and any debts not fully repaid or not repaid on time.
 It will also include details of funds going into the account and the account balance.
 If you borrow from us, it will also include details of your repayments and whether you repay in full and on time.
-The CRAs may provide this information to other organisations that want to check your credit status.
+The CRAs may provide this information to other organisations who wish to check your financial status.
 We will also tell the CRAs when you settle your accounts with us.

 When we ask CRAs about you they will note it on your credit file.
 This is called a credit search.
 Other lenders may see this, and we may see credit searches from other lenders.